The Pomakochoria in the Thrace region in Greece are villages where Pomaks, a Muslim minority, live in the Rhodope mountain range.

-They also did feel like they were Greeks as well because of their geographical location and citizenship, but ultimately we felt that they claimed a Turkish identity.
+They also felt like they were Greeks, as well, because of their geographical location and citizenship, but ultimately we felt that they claimed a Turkish identity.
 On top of that, there is the odd retention of the Pomak language within the community, which has no written tradition, but has been passed down orally from generation to generation.

-Even though we were in an EU country, I still had my reservations on whether or not the locals would feel like they could share the opinions openly, especially with us being outsiders.
+Even though we were in an EU country, I still had my reservations on whether or not the locals would feel like they could share their opinions openly, especially with our being outsiders.
 Our advantage, though, was that we were of Greek origin and could communicate in a language that they were fluent in, avoiding any language barrier.

 The overall consensus was that things are much better than what they used to be.
-After peeling back the layers, we learned that prior to 1996, outsiders were forbidden from visiting the Pomakochoria region, consequently isolating this community.
-They were also not allowed to leave the region without gaining permission from Greek police.
+After peeling back the layers, we were told that prior to 1996, outsiders were forbidden from even visiting the Pomakochoria region, consequently isolating this community.
+The inhabitants were also not allowed to leave the region without gaining permission from Greek police.

 Whether or not this was true, the locals conveyed that their situation has improved tremendously since then, even though things could still be better.
 When it comes to the essentials, the educational and medical needs of the community are being met by the Greek government.
 On the other end of the spectrum, I learned that the Turkish government does not play a role in the daily lives of the community, but if anyone from the Turkish-Pomak community wants to travel or gain residency there, it can be done with ease.